funte/slim-pig/README.md

     ```
   + globPart
     Extract glob part from the glob pattern.
-    The returned directory has no leading, trailing path separator and the first negative symbol `!` will be ignored.
+    The returned glob has no leading, trailing path separator and the first negative symbol `!` will be ignored.
     ```js
     const { globPart } = require('slim-pig').pattern;
     console.log(globPart('a/**')); // **